I have been working on this software since 1995 when my wife

 400 terms (bookmarks) of the CMAT Reference Manual by clicking the

 many more hyperlinks.
-The manual can also be opened at a specific page or for searching
+The manual can also be opened at a specific page

-a specified term.
 The Tcl/TK GUI can be used also for accessing the reference manual.

 For graphical output (plotting) CMAT has an interface to the gnuplot